benedekrozemberczki/AV_Ultimate_Student_Hunt/README.md

 * Depth of 6.
 * Subsampling rate at 0.5 -- it helped with the quite strong noise.
 The model did not try to generalize to the noise.

 Because there is a random element in the model creation a model averaging proess is meaningful -- this is why I estimated 50 models.
-In the end I have discounted the resulting estimates witha  factor close to 0.99.
+The average of these predictions was used for creating the submission file.
+In the end I have discounted the resulting estimates with a factor close to 0.99.